DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 This is adding a recalibration endpoint for the model package.
 As we serve this model, Foundations creates a new microservice for this model with a recalibration endpoint that can be hit via API to trigger recalibration
 </details>

 Now you are ready to head back to the GUI.
-Once you are back in the GUI, you will see a new model package in the Model Management tab.
-You can click the checkbox in the “Default” column to make the new model your default model for the project.
-After that, you are ready to continue your journey.
+Once you are back in the GUI, you will see the new model package that you just deployed.
+Please do the following:
+* Navigate to **Model Management** tab using the side bar
+* Under **Model Registry** click the **Default** checkbox for the model package that you just deployed (named "model_v2" if you followed our instruction)

-At any time, you can use the information on Data Health and Model Evaluation tabs to understand performance issues in production.
+* Use the information on **Data Health** and **Model Evaluation** tabs to understand performance issues in production

 ## Step 8 of 9: Catch unexpected abnormality in production data